particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 	// First AD record is the AD Type uint8_t flagsValue = BLE_SIG_ADV_FLAGS_LE_ONLY_GENERAL_DISC_MODE;
 	advData.append(BleAdvertisingDataType::FLAGS, &flagsValue, 1);

-    // Add all of the services that we support advData.appendServiceUUID(healthThermometerService);
-    advData.appendServiceUUID(batteryLevelService);
+    // While we support both the health thermometer service and the battery service, we
+    // only advertise the health thermometer.
+The battery service will be found after
+    // connecting.
+    advData.appendServiceUUID(healthThermometerService);

 	// Continuously advertise when not connected
 	BLE.advertise(&advData);